DIPlib/diplib/src/documentation/main.md

 2. **Ease of use**

-   We use modern C++11 features to provide a simple and intuitive interface to algorithms, with expressive syntax, default values, and little boiler-plate code required from the user.
+   We use modern C++ features to provide a simple and intuitive interface to algorithms, with expressive syntax, default values, and little boiler-plate code required from the user.
 There is no need to be aware of an image's data type to use the algorithms effectively.